-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.13.0 Recruitment of Climate Change Officer I Diaca.
-Saniar 31 March 2023

-Planning, Sustainable Growth and Investment SRP.RA.13.0 4 Delivery of the BTB Board Carbon Neutral by 2030 Q3 22/23: Work underway to develop a fully costed Climate Change action plan to be presented to members in Q4 2022/23 Q2 22/23: Carbon Management Plan requires to be reviewed and resourced adequately.
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.13.0 3 Recruitment of Climate Change Officer Q1 22/23: Service Review continues.
+Chief Officer Place; Senior Manager Planning, Sustainable Growth and Investment 31 March 2024 SRP.RA.13.0 4 Delivery of the BTB Board Carbon Neutral by 2030 Q3 22/23: Work underway to develop a fully costed Climate Change action plan to be presented to members in Q4 2022/23 (now Q2 2023/24) Q2 22/23: Carbon Management Plan requires to be reviewed and resourced adequately.
 There is a requirement for a cross Council approach to achieve carbon neutral by 2030.
 Work is underway in discrete areas to contribute to achievement of the ambition, but financial resource and staffing is required to develop an overarching engagement and action plan.
-Chief Officer Place; Senior Manager Planning, Sustainable Growth and Investment 31-Mar-2030 SRP.RA.13.0 5 Development of the Strategic Plan 2023-27 Q3 22/23: Carbon Neutral by 2030 is a strategic priority within the draft strategic plan Chief Officer Place; Senior Manager Planning, Sustainable Growth and Investment 31-Mar-2023
+Chief Officer Place; Senior Manager Planning, Sustainable Growth and Investment 31-Mar-2030 SRP.RA.13.0 5 Development of the Strategic Plan 2023-27 Q3 22/23: Carbon Neutral by 2030 is a strategic priority within the draft strategic plan (SMP) Q3 22/23: Carbon Neutral by 2030 is a strategic priority within the draft strategic plan Chief Officer Place; Senior Manager Planning, Sustainable 31-Mar-2027